Evolutionary-Intelligence/DistributedEvolutionaryComputation/Summary/EvolutionaryComputation.md

 ## Evolutionary/Swarm Robotics

 * Floreano, D. and Lipson, H., 2021.
 From individual robots to robot societies.
 Science Robotics, 6(56).
-(SPECIAL ISSUE ON ROBOT SWARMS ACROSS SCALES)

 * Dorigo, M., Theraulaz, G. and Trianni, V., 2021.
 Swarm robotics: Past, present, and future.
 Proceedings of the IEEE, 109(7), pp.1152-1165.